-Our Fineline additive manufacturing product line, often referred to as 3D printing, includes SL, SLS and DMLS processes, which offers customers a wide-variety of high-quality, precision rapid prototyping.
+Our 3D Printing (Fineline) product line includes SL, SLS and DMLS processes, which offers customers a wide-variety of high-quality, precision rapid prototyping and low volume production.
 These processes create parts with a high level of accuracy, detail, strength and durability.
+3D Printing is well suited to produce small quantities, typically in the range of one to 50 parts.